Lightstreamer/Lightstreamer-lib-client-haxe/README.md

 **Building the Lightstreamer Client SDK**

+The following notes assume that your system has a C++ toolchain installed, such as g++, clang++, or MSVC++.
+If not, it is recommended to install the latest Xcode from the App Store on Mac, use the system package manager to install the compilers on Linux, and use Microsoft Visual Studio on Windows.

 Navigate to the `tools/cpp` directory and run the following command to build the SDK:

 ```
 ant -e -Dbuild.settings=<hxml-file>
 ```

 Replace `<hxml-file>` with the path to your configuration file.
 You can find a selection of pre-defined configuration files for common systems within the `tools/cpp/res` directory.
-These files are sorted by operating system and specify whether you're building a debug or release version, and whether you're compiling a dynamic or static library.
+These files are organized by operating system and specify whether you're building a debug or release version, and whether you're compiling a dynamic or static library.
 Omitting the `build.settings` flag defaults to constructing a dynamic debug library for your current operating system.

+> [!WARNING]
+> Before building the library, carefully review the configuration files you want to use, as the default settings may not be suited to your system.

 **Example for macOS**